Office hours: Tuesday, 12:00 pm - 14:00 pm

 Course of Study Steering Committee

-• Anna Carla Nazzaro, President of the Master's Degree Course in International Economics and Management (LM-77) UNINT
+- Anna Carla Nazzaro, President of UNINT Master's Degree Course in Economics and International Management (LM-77)

-• Alessandro De Nisco, Director of UNINT's Department of International Humanities and Social Sciences
+- Alessandro De Nisco, Director of UNINT Department of International Humanities and Social Sciences